Hampshire County Council privacy notice

-We operate ANPR at our Country Parks and some of our Outdoor Centres to manage the car parks; please see the Code of Practice.
+We operate ANPR at our Country Parks and some of our Outdoor Centres to manage the car parks; please see the specific privacy notice.

 Where the potential for high risk processing is identified, the County Council will undertake a Data Protection Impact Assessment to assess and mitigate any risks.
 If you would like to request any of the information the County Council holds, please complete a Freedom of Information request.

 The County Council is obliged to protect public funds.
 We may use personal information and data-matching techniques to help us to detect and prevent fraud and ensure public money is spent in the most appropriate and cost-effective way.
 In order to achieve this we may share information with other organisations which audit or administer public funds.
 This includes the Cabinet Office, the Department for Work and Pensions, other local authorities, HM Revenue and Customs, the Police, and the National Fraud Initiative

 We may use personal information to identify people who will need extra support during emergencies or major incidents e.g. emergency evacuation.

 We are keen to ensure that we are providing the services that are needed and are relevant to you.
 If you choose to sign up for additional services, or support that may be of interest to you, you can choose to opt out of receiving information about those services or support at any time.

 We may also ask for feedback on how we are performing, or ask for your views on services which you have been using.